GrafDuckula/CS6300-Team/GroupProject/Design-Team/design-description.md

 viii.
 Leave time (vacation days and holiday and/or sick leave, as a single overall number of days)
 ix.
 Gym membership allowance ($0 to $500 annually)

-    >the class "JobManager" is created to manage all the jobs including current jobs.
-It contains the list of all jobs and a parameter of the current job.
+    >The class "JobManager" is created to manage all the job offers and the current jobs.
+It contains the list of all job offers and a parameter of the current job.
 It also offers one function "editCurrentJob()" to edit the details of current job.
-    All the jobs including current job are saved through the class "Job".
+    All the job offers and current job are saved through the class "Job".
 The Job class contains all the details as its attributes, and it offers get(),set() function for showing details and editing.

     b.
 Be able to either save the job details or cancel and exit without saving, returning in both cases to the main menu.
     >"JobManager" offer the function "saveJob()" to save the editing details, it replaces the details of the job selected. "cancelEdit" can be implemented through GUI, it discards editing and also bring back to main menu.